Aimé Kilolo Musamba

 Factual Allegations

 This case arises from the Accused’s actions in connection with the case of The Prosecutor v.
-Jean-Pierre Bemba Gombo, in which Jean-Pierre Bemba Gombo was charged, tried, and convicted of crimes against humanity (murder, rape) and war crimes (murder, rape, and pillaging) at the ICC.
+Jean-Pierre Bemba Gombo, in which Jean-Pierre Bemba Gombo was charged, tried, and ultimately acquitted of crimes against humanity (murder, rape) and war crimes (murder, rape, and pillaging) at the ICC.

 The ICC Office of the Prosecutor (OTP) alleges that lead defense counsel Aimé Kilolo Musamba was in charge of implementation of a scheme, devised by Jean-Pierre Bemba Gombo, along with defense case manager Jean-Jacques Mangenda Kabongo, to transfer financial compensation to defense witnesses in exchange for false testimony and false or forged documents* favorable to the defense of Mr. Bemba in the case of The Prosecutor v.
 Jean-Pierre Bemba Gombo. (*Pre-Trial Chamber II declined to confirm the charge of false or forged documents.)